brianc2788/brianc2788/README.md

 - the guys at gnu and cygnus
 - free software foundation
 - richard stallman !!
-- adam back (you-know-who! bitcoin! also blockchain ceo)
+- adam back (you-know-who! bitcoin! also blockstream ceo)
 - lol what a mess of a list.
 - more...